stashed/docs/docs/guides/latest/auto-backup/pvc.md

 **Create BackupBlueprint:**

-Now, we have to create a `BackupBlueprint` crd with a template for `Repository` and `BackupConfiguration` object.
+Now, we have to create a `BackupBlueprint` crd with a blueprint for `Repository` and `BackupConfiguration` object.

 Below is the YAML of the `BackupBlueprint` object that we are going to create,